-- Deduplicating Incidents (for services with API integrations).
+- Deduplicate incidents on services with API integrations.

-- Using Dynamic Notifications to set alert severity.
+- Use Dynamic Notifications to set alert severity.

-- Using Event Rules to automatically deduplicate or suppress alerts.
+- Use Event Orchestration to automatically deduplicate or suppress alerts.

 For services with API integrations, if multiple incidents are triggering for the same issue, your team will be notified for each duplicate incident.
 To group these incidents, you will want to include

-incident_key (Events API v1) in your parameters for triggering incidents.
+incident_key (i.e., Events API v1) in your parameters for triggering incidents.

-incident_key parameter — this identifies the incident to which a trigger event should be applied.
-If there are no open (unresolved) incidents with this key, a new incident will be created.
+- If there are no open incidents with this key, a new incident will be created.

-If there is already an open incident with a matching key, this event will be appended to that incident's alert log as an additional Trigger log entry.
+- If there is an open incident with a matching key, the new event will be appended to that incident's Alerts log as an additional Trigger log entry.

 If the event key field isn't provided, PagerDuty will automatically open a new incident with a unique key.

-To learn more about how to deduplicate incidents, please visit our Developer Docs.
+To learn more about how to deduplicate incidents, please visit our Developer Documentation.

 If you have an email integration you can change your incident creation settings so that incidents are only triggered under certain conditions.

-- Open a new alert/incident for each new trigger email subject: Incidents are de-duped based on the subject of the trigger emails.
-For example, if two emails with the same subject are sent to this service's email address, the first opens a new incident, and the second is appended to this incident.
+- Open a new alert/incident for each new trigger email subject: Incidents are deduplicated based on the subject of the trigger emails.
+For example, if two emails with the same subject are sent to this service's email address, the first opens a new incident, and the second is appended to the incident.

 - Create and resolve alerts/incidents based on custom rules: Use regular expressions to parse incident triggers and resolves.